Sources of Real World Evidence for MDR compliance

 For these reasons and many others, a dedicated Post-Market Clinical Follow-up (PMCF) system offers numerous advantages.
 One particular advantage of a dedicated PMCF system is the ability to record data in real-time.
 In an increasingly digital world, this is a huge advantage of such a data collection system.
 Dedicated PMCF systems are also prospective.

-Our Clinical Evidence Generation service will ensure that you have the most robust, adaptable, personalised and appropriate PMCF system for your individual requirements.
+Mantra Systems’ PMCF service (as part of our MDR consulting support) will ensure that you have the most robust, adaptable, personalised and appropriate PMCF system for your individual requirements.
 Our team of experts will work with you to build the an observational system that will meet your RWE-generation needs both now and in the future.

 We also have the necessary experience to create a PMCF system that offers value to your customers, allowing you and your customers to become strategic partners in both medical device scrutiny and data generation, the uses of which will stretch far beyond mere regulatory compliance.